ivandustin/seeds/README.md

 And to the one who wants to borrow from you, do not turn away.

+###### Matthew 5:43-48

+You heard that it was said, "Love your neighbor, and hate your enemy."

+But I say to you, love your enemies.

+Bless those who curse you.

+Do good to those who hate you.

+And pray for the sake of those who revile and persecute you.

+So that you may become sons of your Father, who is in Heaven.

+Because He causes His sun to rise upon the evil and the good, and sends rain upon the righteous and the unjust.

+For if you love those who love you, what reward do you have?
+Does not also the tax collectors do the same?

+And if you greet your brothers, only, what more are you doing?
+Does not also the Gentiles do the same?

+Therefore, be perfect, as your Father in Heaven is perfect.

 ###### John 14:6-7

 I am the way, and the truth, and the life.